INFORMATION FOR AUTHORS

 Journal of Mood Disorders (JMOOD) is a publication of Turkish Association for Psychopharmacology Mood Disorders Section (TAP-MooDs).
 It has been published as a peer reviewed, quarterly, open-access, scientific journal on mood disorders since 2011.
 JMOOD includes articles about bipolar, unipolar and anxiety disorders addressing subjects such as psychopharmacology, biological psychiatry, behavioral science and adolescent psychiatry that are relevant to experimental, basic and clinical medical science.

-Journal of Mood Disorders addresses the specialists and residents in psychiatry, psychology, neuorology, pharmacology, molecular biology, genetics, physiology, neurochemistry and related sciences.
+Journal of Mood Disorders addresses the specialists and residents in psychiatry, psychology, neurology, pharmacology, molecular biology, genetics, physiology, neurochemistry and related sciences.

-Journal of Mood Disorders consider for publication papers in the following categories:
+Journal of Mood Disorders considers for publication papers in the following categories:

 - Original Researches,